CC-RMD-EpiBio/QA4IE/README.md

 This open source package implements a series of components required for comprehensive quality assurance on annotations created using GATE

-This system was described in the following paper:

-+ paper link.

 ## Setup/Installation